You made a plan, but as you proceed many new requirements are added. Finally, you end up with something entirely new.

-Usually gold plating is performed by either the project team or the project manager with no additional cost to the client.
-Gold plating is done with good intentions and most of the time is appreciated by the clients; however, there are many cases where it is not liked and the gold plating is backfired because you are adding some features to the product which were not demanded by the client.
-This might be considered as an unauthorized change in the scope and the client can refuse to accept the product.
+Usually, gold plating is performed by the project team at no additional cost to the client.
+They do it with good intentions and the client may appreciate it.
+However, it can backfire.
+Because you are adding new features to the product without the client’s approval.
+The client may consider this as an unauthorized change in the scope.
+They can refuse to accept the product.

-- Team member may add extra functions to prove his abilities to the project manager.
+- Team members may add extra functions to prove their ability.

-- Project manager may add extra functions to earn credit from the client or the top management.
+- A project manager may add extra functions to earn credit.

-- Sometimes it is performed to divert the attention of the client from the defects in the product.
+- Sometimes it is performed to divert attention from defects.

-Let us say that you are building a software program for the client.
-Your programmer comes to you and says that he can add some extra features to the program with almost no effort which will increase the functionality of the product, and the client will like it.
-You also agree with him, and allow him to add this extra functionality.
+Suppose you are developing software for a client.
+A programmer comes to you and says she can add some extra features to the program with almost no effort.
+This will increase the product’s functionality and the client will like it.
+You agree and allow her to implement the change without any review.

 How to Avoid Gold Plating

-- You should never allow team member to add any extra function or features to the product without approval.
+- Never allow the team members to add any extra features to the product without approval.

-- As a project manager you should also avoid it.
+- As a project manager, just avoid it.

-- You must establish proper communication lines within the project team.
+- Establish open communication lines within the team.

-This topic is very important from a PMP Exam point view.
-You can expect see at least one or two questions in your PMP test on this topic.
+This topic is vital from a PMP exam point of view.
+You can expect to see at least one or two questions in your exam on this topic.